PholCast/PholCast/README.md

 I'm a fourth-year Software Engineering student with a strong passion for full-stack web development.
 Throughout my studies, I've built a solid foundation in software engineering concepts such as OOP, clean code, design patterns, software architecture, DevOps, web development, and algorithms.
 I enjoy applying my knowledge to real-world projects and continuously growing as a software engineer.
 While I'm fascinated by AI, my primary focus right now is web development.

+* 🖥️  See my portfolio at [phol-portofolio.vercel.app](https://phol-portfolio.vercel.app/)
-* 🚀  I'm currently working on [Fluxlab: A LIMS software](http://github.com/pholcast/fluxlab-backend)
+* 🚀  I'm currently working on [Fluxlab: A LIMS software](https://github.com/pholcast/fluxlab-backend)
 * 🧠  I'm learning Nestjs

 ### Skills and Technologies